huangyingting/mcp-workshop/README.md

 ```

 ## Demo 2: OAuth-Protected Weather Server
 Our second demo shows how to implement OAuth support with Azure Entra ID, demonstrating enterprise-grade security.
-This example focuses on implementing authorization directly within the MCP server itself.
+This example focuses on implementing authorization directly within the MCP server.

 ### Architecture
 ```mermaid